ahrumnoh/ReadmeGenerator/output/README.md

 * [Questions](#questions)

 ## Installation
-please using 'node index.js' to execute the program
+You need to install node installation first before executing the program

 ## Usage
--you should install npm to your VS code first
+you should type ' node index.js ' to get started

 ## License
 Licensed under the MIT License.
 Copyright © 2021